brightway-lca/bw_timex/docs/content/getting_started/adding_temporal_information.md

 )
 ```

-## Prospective data
+## Time-specific process data

-The other kind of temporal data we can add is some prospective information on how our processes change over time.
-So, for our simple example, let's say our background process B somehow evolves, so that it emitts less CO2 in the future.
+While the temporal information above tells us when the processes occurs, we also need information on how our processes change over time.
+So, for our simple example, let's say our background process B somehow evolves, so that it emits less CO2 in the future.
 To make it precise, we assume that the original process we modeled above represents the process state in the year 2020, emitting 11 kg CO2, which reduces to 7 kg CO2 by 2030:

 ```{mermaid}